karthick1999/Mitsogo_task/README.md

 5.[Development Process]

-During the development process intially everything was fine unit i reached owl carousel which is new to me took some time on that and mobile header made me hard to work on, learnt transitions through this project .
+During the development process intially everything was fine unit i reached owl carousel which is new to me took some time on that ,it requires some pre requirement like jquery i havent used before , and mobile header made me hard to work on, learnt transitions through this project .